Vogelmensch/Burn/README.md

 |---|---|

 ### &#x1F37A; The Great Hall
-The great feast is about to begin!
+The feast is about to begin!
 There is only one problem: It's pretty damn cold!\
-You are our last hope: Can you ignite the fire in the great hearth to fill our Great Hall with welcoming warmth?
+You are our last hope: Can you ignite the fire in the hearth to fill our Great Hall with welcoming warmth?
 |![Viking 1](Images/pngs/burn_viking1.png)|![Viking 2](Images/pngs/burn_viking2.png)|
 |---|---|

 ### &#x1F3F0; The Castle
 The kind-hearted witch Ellen has been captured by the Evil!
-They have cursed her with a spell of eternal sleep.
-Can you move the candle's fire through the castle to burn down the glowing stone which holds the curse?
+They have cursed her with a spell of eternal sleep.\ Can you move the candle's fire through the castle to burn down the glowing stone which holds the curse?
 There is no time to waste: A storm is coming!
 |![Castle 1](Images/pngs/burn_castle1.png)|![Castle 2](Images/pngs/burn_castle2.png)|
 |---|---|